-PS 20-15 defines dry lumber as being 19 % or less in moisture content and unseasoned lumber as being over 19 % moisture content.
+^{}PS 20-15 defines dry lumber as being 19 % or less in moisture content and unseasoned lumber as being over 19 % moisture content.
 The size of lumber changes approximately 1 % for each 4 % change in moisture content.
 Lumber stabilizes at approximately 15 % moisture content under normal use conditions.

-2.11.
-Carpet. - Anyone who sells carpet shall provide the purchaser with written statements at the time of sale giving the following information:

-- (a) The name and address of the manufacturer. - (b) The style name and roll number of the carpet. - (c) The generic name of the fiber and the type of backing material. - (d) The amount delivered (exact size shipped). - (e) The price per square meter if sold in SI units, or the price per square foot if sold in U.S. customary units, and the total price.
+- B. Uniform Regulation for the Method of Sale of Commodities - 2.11.
+Carpet.
+Anyone who sells carpet shall provide the purchaser with written statements at the time of sale giving the following information: - (a) The name and address of the manufacturer. - (b) The style name and roll number of the carpet. - (c) The generic name of the fiber and the type of backing material. - (d) The amount delivered (exact size shipped). - (e) The price per square meter if sold in SI units, or the price per square foot if sold in U.S. customary units, and the total price.